 I love the fact that people have different things to say about this!
 Should you go public about your mental illness online?
-I think only you can answer it, but there are a few things to consider, so let's talk about them.
+I think only you can answer that.
+But there are a few things to consider, so let's talk about them.

 It goes without saying that once you "come out" with anything online, there's no going back.
 You really have to know why you want to do it, and it's not a decision to be made lightly.
 Whether you like it or not, it's going to affect the way people view you.
-And not just friends and family, but work colleagues, current and future employers, romantic partners... even complete strangers will want to have their say.
+And not just friends and family, but work colleagues, current and future employers, and romantic partners.
+Even complete strangers will want to have their say.

 I don't have warts.
 I have a diagnosis of cyclothymia, which is a mood disorder on the bipolar spectrum.
 It sounds scary, but it's not.
 It's not even that interesting, to be honest.
 But it does affect me, and I want to be open about that, so I share my story.

 What is it like to be diagnosed with a mental illness?